 Ghosts of Statehouse Past

 The last scheduled day of session for the Ohio General Assembly is December 21st, so after that they’re gone!
 They’re done!
-(At least the ones that aren’t coming back) What havoc did they manage to wreak before Christmas?
+(At least the ones that aren’t coming back) What havoc do they manage to wreak before Christmas?
 This color is inspired by the Ohio Statehouse, one of the oldest working statehouses in the US.

 The Statehouse is situated on a 10 acre parcel of land that was donated by four landholders in the Franklinton area on the west side of the Scioto River.
 Construction actively began on July 4, 1839 with the ceremonial laying of the cornerstone.
 The structure would be completed much later, in 1861.
 Prison labor from the Ohio Penitentiary was used to construct the foundation and ground floors of the building.
 It is with the building of the Ohio Statehouse by prison labor that we see some of Columbus' first stirrings of a labor movement - Objections from local tradesman led to changes for the remainder of the building process.